No booking fees on the app

 Nottingham to Leicester train travel guide

-Taking the train from Nottingham to Leicester is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Nottingham, you can arrive at Leicester in just 20m, making it a quick and convenient option for travelling between these two places.
+The train journey from Nottingham to Leicester combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Nottingham, you can get to Leicester in just 20m, making it an ideal and convenient choice for travelling between them.

 Planning and booking